DavidLEPacheco/Python-Excel-Test-openpyxl-/README.md

 For this code to work, you will need openpyxl.
 To get it on windows:

 1. First Install pip.
-To do  this, go to https://bootstrap.pypa.io/get-pip.py
+To do  this, go to https://bootstrap.pypa.io/get-pip.py  (Make sure this is the latest version)
 2. Copy and paste the text into a text file, save it as get-pip.py
 3. Open cmd and browse to folder where get-pip.py is installed
 4. Run the following command: python get-pip.py